oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 *   User has the option to start the session automatically once created.
 A check box will be provided to do that.

+Once the user, clicks on create -

+*   Passwordless ssh session will be setup between the nodes of the destination volume and the slave volume.
+The system will randomly pick one of the hosts of the source volume to generate the ssh key.
+*   Geo-replication session will be created
+*   If force option was checked in the UI, the session create command is invoked with a force override.

 #### Start a new Geo-Replication Session

 A new action named **Start** will be shown in the **Geo-Replication** tab, which will start the selected geo-replication session(s).